Bold Hearts. Brilliant Minds.

 • Ethnic & Gender Centers

-Discover community, find mentors, and develop as a leader with the eight offices that make up Ethnic & Gender Centers:
+Discover community, find mentors, and develop as a leader with UCR's Ethnic & Gender Centers.
+Learn more about UCR’s commitment to diversity, equity and inclusion.

 • Financial Wellness Program